Choy Li Fut: Characteristics

-Chan Heung 陳享 revised and refined all that he had learned from his teachers and with his disciples, established standardized hand and leg techniques.
+Chan revised and refined what that he had learned from his teachers and with his disciples, established standardized hand and leg techniques.

-Choy Li Fut's hand techniques contain 10 elements 十訣: Kam 擒 slapping or pressing palm deflection, Na 拿 shooting arm bridge, Gwa 掛 back fist, Sou 掃 sweeping, Caap 插 yin/yang knuckle strike, Paau 拋 upward power shot, Jong 撞 small upward power shot, Jaau 爪 claw, Bin 鞭 swinging power shot, Pek 劈 chopping, and Leui Yam 擂陰 yin/yang fist.
-Choy Li Fut's leg techniques contain 6 elements: Chaang 撐 bracing, Ding 釘 nailing, Liu Tek 撩踢 kicking, Sou 掃 sweeping, Jit 截 blocking, Au 勾 hooking, and Daan 彈 springing.
-There are 8 techniques of how the hand and leg techniques are applied.
-They are: Yam 陰 negative, Yeung 陽 positive, Gong 剛 hard, Yau 柔 soft, Heui 虛 false, Sat 實 real, Tau 偷 stealing, and Lau 溜 sneaking.
+Choy Li Fut's hand techniques contain 10 elements: slapping or pressing palm deflection (擒), shooting arm bridge (拿), back fist (掛), sweeping (掃), yin/yang knuckle strike (插), upward power shot (拋), small upward power shot (撞), claw (爪), swinging power shot (鞭), chopping (劈), and yin/yang fist (擂陰).
+Its leg techniques contain 6 elements: bracing (撐), nailing (釘), kicking (撩踢), sweeping (掃), blocking (截), hooking (勾), and springing (彈).
+There are eight techniques of how the hand and leg techniques are applied: yin (陰), yang (陽), hard (剛), soft (柔), false (虛), real (實), stealing (偷), and sneaking (溜).

 The stances of Choy Li Fut are similar in height to other martial arts styles, such as Hung Gar, but not as high as those of Wing Chun.
 This allows the practitioner to move quickly during combat without sacrificing stability and power generation.
-What is unique to the Choy Li Fut style is sometimes termed "whipping", where the practitioner's upper torso twists to generate more power in executing hand and arm techniques.
+Unique to the Choy Li Fut style is "whipping", where the practitioner's upper torso twists to generate more power in executing hand and arm techniques.
 In other martial art styles, the upper body is less dynamic, placing more emphasis in stability and generation of static power.
 Other differences include how the practitioner's stance should be while facing their opponent.
 In the Hung Gar and Wing Chun styles, practitioners hold their torso perpendicular to an opponent, to allow the full use of both arms.
 In contrast, Choy Li Fut holds the torso at an angle to the opponent to reduce the target area exposed to him, and to allow the practitioner more reach.
 Front stances in Choy Li Fut have the front bent leg angled in to protect the groin, while other martial arts systems have the front bent leg facing forward.

-During revolutionary battles between anti-Qing and government forces (1850–1877), whoever belonged to the Choy Li Fut system would identify themselves by crying out "yak" when striking with the palm, "wak" when thrusting with a tiger claw hand, "ha" when striking with the fist, "hok" when using a crane beak strike, and "dik" when kicking.
-These sounds are unique to the Choy Li Fut system.
+During Qing era rebellions, Choy Li Fut practionners would identify themselves by shooting "yak" when striking with the palm, "wak" when thrusting with a tiger claw hand, "ha" when striking with the fist, "hok" when using a crane beak strike, and "dik" when kicking.

-Chan Heung 陳享 recorded his discoveries and knowledge onto paper for his future students to follow and eventually recorded over 250 forms and techniques.